-The fund balance of the General Fund decreased \$2.3M less than originally budgeted because of positive variances to budget for fiscal year 2019.
+The fund balance of the General Fund decreased by approximately \$1.02 million compared to a budgeted decrease of \$3.6 million because of positive variances to budget for fiscal year 2021.

-In total, the School District received approximately \$147,000 more revenue than originally budgeted excluding athletics.
-Local, State, and Federal revenue where in line with the budgeted amount.
+In total, the School District received approximately \$2.5 million more revenue than originally budgeted excluding athletics.
+This is mainly attributable higher than budgeted tax collections and earnings from investments noted in Local source revenue.
+State and Federal revenue were in line with the budgeted amount.

-Expenditures for the current fiscal year were budgeted at \$164.5M, while actual expenditures were \$162.5M, \$1.9M under budget excluding athletics and capital leases.
-Savings were primarily realized due to lower medical benefit costs which were \$1.5M under budget.
+Expenditures for the current fiscal year were budgeted at \$178.2 million, while actual expenditures were \$175.0 million, \$3.2 million under budget excluding athletics and capital leases.
+Savings were primarily realized due lower support services costs.

-Overall, the School District's General Fund actual revenues were less than expenditures and other financing sources and uses (net) by approximately \$302,000, as displayed on the Statement of Revenues, Expenditures, and Changes in Fund Balance - Governmental Funds, thus decreasing the fund balance of the School District.
+Overall, the School District's General Fund actual revenues were lower than expenditures and other financing sources and uses (net) by (\$1,016,315), as displayed on the Statement of Revenues, Expenditures, and Changes in Fund Balance - Governmental Funds, thus increasing the fund balance of the School District.